abpframework/abp/docs/en/Background-Workers.md

 ## Introduction

-Background workers are used to execute some tasks in the background.
-You may need background workers for several reasons.
+Background workers are used to execute some tasks in the background periodically.

 ### Create a Background Worker